basilfisk/UI2/json-ui/docs/validation.md

 ## Form Definitions

-The structure of `forms.js` is an object that contains a series of nested objects that each holds the definition of a table or foem within the application.
-Each nested object is identified by a unique name whose value is an object that defineds the form or table.
+The structure of `forms.js` is an object that contains a series of nested objects that each holds the definition of a table or form within the application.
+Each nested object is identified by a unique name whose value is an object that defines the form or table.

 ~~~
 {